missionpinball/mpf-docs/docs/gmc/reference/mpf-sound-asset.md

 The timecode (in seconds) where playback of this sound should start when it is played.

+### max_queue_time:

+Single value, type `float`.
+Default `-1`

+The number of seconds that this sound will be kept in queue while its `sequential`-type bus is busy.
+If the bus does not free up before this number of seconds passes, the sound will not be played.

+A value of `0` means the sound will not be queued and will only be played if the bus is immediately available.

+A value of `-1` means the sound will be queued indefinitely and will not expire.

+*Note: this value has no effect for sounds played on `solo` and `simultaneous` buses.*

 ## Methods

 `MPFSoundAsset` does not have any public methods exposed.